 How can you know it’s safe for babies to eat?

-Like the process for cow milk and cheese, pasteurization eliminates harmful bacteria and other potential infections.
-It’s true that a small amount of nutritional elements are lost in the process, but research shows that PDHM is the next best thing to a mother’s own milk.
+Like the process for cow milk and cheese, pasteurization eliminates harmful bacteria and other pathogens.
+It’s true that a small amount of nutritional elements are lost in the process, but so many of the unique and beneficial components remain.
+Research shows that PDHM is the next best thing to a mother’s own milk.

 Rest assured that the equipment used at The Milk Bank are the highest quality machines for handling this extremely important “liquid-medicine.”
 We strictly adhere to thorough screening, processing and distributing guidelines developed by HMBANA in consultation with the Centers for Disease Control and US Food and Drug Administration.
-We also maintain regulations from the Indiana Department of Health.
+We also maintain regulations from state and county food service guidelines.

 With all the handwashing requirements, scrubs, masks and gloves, I’ve never been in such a clean, sanitary work environment!